clicknium/clicknium-docs/doc/concepts/vscode/vscode.md

 ## Run/Debug Project
 There are two ways to debug Clicknium Automation Project:
-- Run/Debug using `F5` or `Ctrl+F5`, which is the same way as you debug other python scripts.
+- Run/Debug using `F5` or `Ctrl+F5`, which is the same way as you debug other Python scripts.
 - Open the Command Palette: `Ctrl+Shift+P`, input or select: `Clicknium: Run` to run project or `Clicknium: Debug` to debug project.
 It will configure the running/debugging environment.
-For example, check the python version in clicknium.yaml, restore dependent package list, etc.
+For example, check the Python version in clicknium.yaml, restore dependent package list, etc.
 For more details, please refer to [Project Management](./project_management.md).

 ## Package Project